Thomas J. Coyne

 - American College of Real Estate Lawyers, Fellow; former Chair, Technology Committee

 - Real Estate Committee, United States Law Firm Group

-- Board of Directors, Cleveland Neighborhood Progress, Inc., Chairman
+- Former Board Chair, Cleveland Neighborhood Progress, Inc.

 - Beaumont High School, Former Co-Chair, Capital Campaign

 - Family Transitional Housing, Inc., Former Board President

 The Legal 500 U.S. Recognizes Several Thompson Hine Practices, Lawyers - Firm's Construction, Corporate, Employee Benefits & Executive Compensation, Real Estate and Business Restructuring & Bankruptcy Practices Receive National Acclaim